The Whole-House Approach to Energy Efficiency

 How Energy is Used

-As shown in Figure 1 below, the average single family home in the U.S. spends the majority of its energy budget on heating and cooling.
-In Colorado, the percentage of energy used for heating is even greater than what is shown for the average home in the U.S., and the percentage used for cooling is lower.
+As shown in Figure 1 below, the average home in Colorado uses the majority of its energy for space heating, followed by appliances, electronics, and lighting, and then water heating.
 But because Colorado’s climate can vary significantly from one region and elevation to another, it is important to identify the major energy users in your home specifically.
+In addition, because prices of electricity and particularly natural gas and propane can fluctuate from one year to the next it is also important to understand where energy dollars are spent in the home.

 Determining a Baseload

-There are a number of ways to determine where your home tends to use the most energy.
+There are a number of ways to determine where your home uses the most energy.
 One good way to start this investigation is by taking a close look at your energy bills.
-If you can gather all of your bills from the previous 12 months, you will have all you need to determine a baseload of your home’s energy use (see Table 1).
+If you can gather all of your bills from the previous 12 months, you will have all you need to determine your home’s baseload, heating, and cooling energy use and expenses.

-Without plotting a graph, one can see that electric use is dramatically higher in the summer months than in the winter months and the opposite is true for use of natural gas.
-This indicates that a lot of electricity is used for cooling, and a lot of gas is used for heating this particular home.
+In the sample home’s monthly energy use figures provided in Table 1, one can see that electricity use is noticeably higher in the summer months than in the winter months and the opposite is true for use of natural gas.
+This indicates that a lot of electricity is used for cooling, and a lot of gas is used for heating this home.

 Table 1.
 Sample home’s monthly energy use.